ADD CONDITION

 Side Effects

-You should also stop using the medication and seek medical advice if your cough persists for more than seven days, recurs, or is accompanied by fever, rash, or a persistent headache.
-Additionally, if your sore throat is severe or if irritation, pain, or redness lasts or worsens, or if a sore mouth does not improve within seven days, please contact your healthcare provider.
+You should stop using the medication and talk to a doctor if your sore throat is severe, if irritation, pain, or redness lasts or worsens, or if a sore mouth does not improve within seven days.
+Before using this medication, consult a doctor if you have a cough with excessive mucus or a chronic cough related to smoking, asthma, or emphysema.

 Warnings and Precautions